FikriAbdillah01/credit-card-fraud-analysis/README.md

 The research suggestion of this project:

 - Try another machine learning model to predict the credit card fraud.
-- Some preprocessing models, instead of SMOTE, may be potentially improve the machine learning performance.
+- Some preprocessing models, instead of SMOTE, may be potentially improved the machine learning performance.

 ## Reference

-## Detailed Version
+- Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
+Calibrating Probability with Undersampling for Unbalanced Classification.
+In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015

-The detail version (more technical) can be seen in this pdf version.
+- Dal Pozzolo, Andrea; Caelen, Olivier; Le Borgne, Yann-Ael; Waterschoot, Serge; Bontempi, Gianluca.
+Learned lessons in credit card fraud detection from a practitioner perspective, Expert systems with applications,41,10,4915-4928,2014, Pergamon.

 ## Code